Healthy Seas is Vestas 11th Hour Racing Final Grantee

 “It’s been fascinating and an honor to meet with so many different NGOs from around the world and learn about what affects their local communities,” said Mark Towill, Team Director, Vestas 11th Hour Racing.
 “It’s been inspiring to see how many individuals are truly passionate about improving the health of the oceans that we crossed as we’ve sailed around the globe.
 We are incredibly proud of the work we have accomplished as a team in raising awareness about specific environmental issues to millions of fans and followers, leveraging the high visibility of this fantastic race.”

-With the help and expertise of volunteer divers from Ghost Fishing, Healthy Seas has removed 375 tons of fishing nets in 5 years – by extracting the nets, the divers are not only getting rid of marine debris, but they are also freeing fish and crustaceans, and preventing the death of marine mammals and sea turtles.
+With the help and expertise of volunteer divers from Ghost Fishing, Healthy Seas has removed 375 tons of fishing nets in five years – by extracting the nets, the divers are not only getting rid of marine debris, but they are also freeing fish and crustaceans, and preventing the death of marine mammals and sea turtles.
 According to UNEP and FAO reports, every year 640,000 tons of fishing gear is abandoned in the oceans.
 At present, the Healthy Seas initiative is operating in Europe, focusing on the North Sea, Adriatic and Mediterranean Sea, with a two-way approach: recovering ghost fishing nets from our seas, with the help of divers and salvage companies, and preventing waste fishing nets from ending up in marine ecosystems or in landfill with the help of fishermen and fish farms.

 “Thanks to the generous donation from 11th Hour Racing we will be able to organize about seven diving trips which will allow us to remove approximately 2.1 tons of ghost gear from the seas.
 We can’t save the world alone, but by doing something good we hope to inspire others to follow,” said Veronika Mikos, Project Coordinator of Healthy Seas.
 “According to a recent report, by 2050 there will be more plastic in the ocean than fish.
 We all have to work hard against it, not to let it happen.”